 Tax Reporting is a comprehensive global tax provision solution for multinational companies reporting under GAAP (Generally Accepted Accounting Principles) or IFRS (International Finance Reporting Standards).
-The solution encompasses all stages of the corporate tax provision process, including tax automation, data collection, tax provision calculation, return-to-accrual automation, tax reporting and analysis, and Country by Country (CbCR) reporting.
+The solution encompasses all stages of the corporate tax provision process, including tax automation, data collection, tax provision calculation, return-to-accrual automation, tax reporting and analysis, and Country by Country Reporting (CbCR).

-This guide is designed for administrators implementing and maintaining the Tax Reporting business process.
+This guide is designed for administrators implementing and maintaining the Tax Reporting application.

-Tax Reporting provides a starting point for a new implementation of a Tax Reporting business process.
+Tax Reporting provides a starting point for a new implementation of a Tax Reporting application.

 Tax Reporting calculates your company’s global tax provision, effective tax rate, and deferred tax for tax provisioning purposes.
-The business process complies with the standards for accounting for income taxes under US GAAP and IFRS.
+The application complies with the standards for accounting for income taxes under US GAAP and IFRS.

 From the provision calculation, Tax Reporting produces a journal entry and draft income tax financial statement disclosure, complete with supporting schedules.
 The supporting schedules provide details for the required disclosures in the income tax footnote to the financial statements, including: